OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

-Carb connoisseurs from around the world travel for a taste of an authentic New York bagel.
-Grab yours at another New York classic, Russ & Daughters.
-The 103-year-old appetizing shop still serves up one of the city’s best bagels and all the traditional toppings (lox, smoked fish, cream cheeses, etc.) you could want.
+Carb connoisseurs from around the world travel to NYC to taste an authentic New York bagel.
+Grab your own at another New York classic, Russ & Daughters.
+The 107-year-old shop still serves the city’s best bagels and all the traditional toppings (lox, smoked fish, cream cheeses…) you could want.

-The bodega-made bacon, egg, and cheese sandwich, or “BEC” as it’s known colloquially, is how the New Yorker ensures themselves a great morning.
-The best part of this cheat day (or any day, nobody will tell) delicacy?
+The bodega-made bacon, egg and cheese sandwich, or BEC as it’s known colloquially, is how New Yorkers ensure a great morning.
+The best part of this cheat-day delicacy?
 You can find it at just about any deli in the city.

-The local’s pick for the best cheap meal in the city is the “dollar slice,” or a piece of pizza priced at $1 or less.
-While there are many fast-casual eateries dedicated to the dollar slice, the most consistent slices can be found at local chains 2 Bros.
-Pizza or 99¢ Fresh Pizza.
+The locals’ pick for the best cheap meal in the city is the dollar slice: a piece of pizza priced at $1 or less.
+While there are many fast-casual eateries dedicated to the dish, the most consistent slices can be found at 99¢ Fresh Pizza.

-When in New York, drink as New Yorkers do.
-In-the-know bean-fiends flock to local coffee roasters for unfussy drinks brewed with care (and maybe a little harmless pretension).
-Home to what’s been described by some as the city’s best latte, Abraço in the East Village is a great place to begin your coffee education.
+In-the-know New Yorkers flock to coffee roasters for unfussy drinks brewed with care (and maybe a little harmless pretension).
+Home to what’s been described as the best latte in the city, Abraço in the East Village is a great place to begin your coffee education.

 No, we’re not referring to the “dirty water dogs” peddled on sidewalks across the city.
-A true New York hot dog should be crispy on the outside, juicy on the inside, and, ideally, secured from local institution Gray’s Papaya.
-The Recession Special at this famous 24-hour spot includes two franks and one soda for “when you’re hungry, or broke, or just in a hurry.”
-In truth, though, there’s never a wrong time to eat at Gray’s Papaya.
+A true New York hot dog should be crispy on the outside, juicy inside and, ideally, secured from local institution Gray’s Papaya.
+The Recession Special at this 24-hour spot includes two franks and one soda for “when you’re hungry, or broke, or just in a hurry.”
+In truth, though, there’s never a wrong time to eat here.

-Falafel, or fried chickpea fritters, are a favorite amongst locals, who often enjoy the Middle Eastern dish alongside tahini, fresh veggies, and pita.
-The 1971-established Mamoun’s Falafel, New York’s oldest falafel restaurant, is still the best place in the city to try these exotic eats.
+Falafel, or fried chickpea fritters, are a favorite among locals, who often enjoy the Middle Eastern dish alongside tahini, fresh veggies and pita.
+The 1971-established Mamoun’s Falafel, the oldest falafel restaurant in New York, is still the best place in the city to try these exotic eats.

-No disrespect to the dollar slice, but sometimes (read always) it’s worth springing for a piece of traditional New York-style pizza.
-Where better to sample a classic city-style slice than at Lombardi’s, the United States’ first pizzeria serving up a taste of history.
+No disrespect to the dollar slice, but sometimes (read always) it’s worth springing for a traditional New York-style pizza.
+Where better to sample an authentic city-style slice than at Lombardi’s, the first pizzeria in the United States?

 A city of food snobs, New Yorkers don’t do chains.
-Unless, of course, that chain is Shake Shack, a Madison Square Park hot dog cart-turned-international burger joint.
-Since this New York-born business first opened in 2004, its Shackburger, featuring Pat LaFrieda beef, a Martin’s potato roll, and top-secret ShackSauce, has become as much of a local classic as the other items on this list.
+Unless, of course, that chain is Shake Shack, a Madison Square Park hot dog cart turned international burger joint.
+Since this New York-born business first opened in 2004, its Shackburger – featuring Pat LaFrieda beef, a Martin’s potato roll and top-secret ShackSauce – has become a local classic.

-Meat over rice, also known by the unfortunate name of “street meat,” is a simple yet popular dish sold by sidewalk carts across the city.
-However, you’re going to want to get yours specifically from The Halal Guys, a sidewalk stand whose famous white and hot sauces and platters featuring gyro, falafel, and more have earned nearly 9,000 Yelp reviews and reliably long lines of hungry customers.
+Meat over rice, also known by the unfortunate name of street meat, is a simple yet popular dish sold by sidewalk food carts across the city.
+However, you’re going to want to get yours from The Halal Guys, a sidewalk stand whose gyro, falafel and more have earned reliably long lines of hungry customers.

-Consider yourself warned: once you’ve tasted true New York-style cheesecake, the imitations you’ll find across the globe won’t be able to compare.
-After 67 years, the best spot to sample the city’s richest dessert is still Junior’s, where fresh fruit, homemade purees, and more accent creamy slices with sponge cake bottoms.
+Consider yourself warned: once you’ve tasted true New York-style cheesecake, other versions won’t compare.
+After more than 70 years, the best spot to sample the richest dessert in the city is still Junior’s, where fresh fruit and home-made purees accent creamy slices with sponge-cake bottoms.

 Still feeling hungry?
-Check out our list of the best restaurants in Manhattan NYC.
+Check out Culture Trip’s list of the best restaurants in Manhattan NYC.